Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index

-If the design would have been instead based on two equally-sized samples and $\delta$ represents the standardised difference to be detected, then the required total sample size $n=125.6$ at the 5\% significance level and 80\% power is four times as large \citep{kirkwoodsterne}, and we obtain The average evidentiary increase per unit is now 3.5\%.
-Note that $\mbox{EUII}_1 = ({\mbox{EUII}_2})^4$ which means that one unit in a one-sample study contributes as much information as four units in a (perfectly balanced) two-sample trial, if the goal is to detect the same standardised effect.
+If the design would have been instead based on two equally-sized samples and $\delta$ represents the standardised difference to be detected, then the required total sample size $n=50.5$ with the $z$-test (at 5\% significance level and 80\% power) is four times as large \citep{kirkwoodsterne}, and we obtain $\mbox{EUII}_2 = 76^{1/50.5} = 1.09$.
+The average evidentiary increase per unit is now 9\%.
+Note that $\mbox{EUII}_1 = ({\mbox{EUII}_2})^4$ which means that one unit in a one-sample study contributes as much information as four units in a (perfectly balanced) two-sample design, if the goal is to detect the same standardised effect.

 Note that we take $n$ to be the total sample size and not the sample size per group.
 This enables us to adjust EUII for unequal sample sizes.
-Unequal sample sizes are quite common in clinical trials even if allocation is based on simple 1:1 randomisation.
-Furthermore, unequal allocation (e.g., 2:1) can provide investigators with greater experience of a new treatment and may even encourage recruitment to the trial.
+Unequal sample sizes are quite common in animal experiments and clinical trials even if allocation is based on simple 1:1 randomisation.
+Furthermore, unequal allocation (\eg 2:1) can provide investigators with greater experience of a new treatment and may even encourage recruitment to a clinical trial.
+It may also increase the power if the variance differs in the two groups \citep[Section~2.1]{Hu2006}.

-The effect of unequal sample sizes on the power of the $z$-test has been discussed in \citet{Matthews2006}.
-If we have $n=126$ patients in total, the power will decrease to

-where $n_1$ patients are allocated to one group and $n_2 = 126 - n_1$ to the other.
-Unequal sample sizes will thus decrease the power odds, the DOR and hence also the EUII, because the total sample size $n=126$ remains fixed.
-This is illustrated in Figure \ref{fig:unequal}.

-For example, if the sample size in the smaller group is $n_1=42$ (corresponding to a 2:1 allocation ratio), then EUII reduces from 1.035 to slightly below 1.033.
+The effect of unequal sample sizes on the power of the $z$-test (with equal variances in the two groups) has been discussed in \citet{Matthews2006} for the $z$-test.
+If we have $n=51$ \soutr{patients} {animals} in total, the power is $1 - \beta = \Phi\left(\delta \sqrt{n_1 \, n_2}/\sqrt{51} - v \right)$, where $n_1$ \soutr{patients} {animals} are allocated to one group and $n_2 = 51 - n_1$ to the other.
+Unequal sample sizes will thus decrease the power odds, the DOR and hence also the EUII, if the total sample size $n=51$ remains fixed. \soutr{This is illustrated in Figure \ref{fig:unequal}.} For example, if the sample size in the smaller group is $n_1=17$ (so $n_2=34$, corresponding to a 2:1 allocation ratio), then EUII reduces from 1.078 to \soutr{slightly below} 1.067.
 This confirms that the information loss of unequal randomisation in terms of EUII is small if the allocation ratio is not greater than 2:1 \citep{Matthews2006}.